thoughtbot/laptop/TESTING.md

 1. No specs are run if a rendered box already exists
 2. Vagrant creates and starts a VM as described by the Vagrantfile
-3. The appropriate laptop script is run inside the VM
+3. The appropriate Laptop script is run inside the VM
 4. Some assertions are made against the VMs state
 5. If all specs pass, then a vagrant box is rendered to the filesystem, ready to be published to s3

-If you want to re-run specs (and therefore re-render new vagrant boxes with laptop freshly applied to them), simply `rm *.box` in the repository root and laptop will be re-run against all Vagrantfiles.
+If you want to re-run specs (and therefore re-render new vagrant boxes with laptop freshly applied to them), `rm *.box` in the repository root and Laptop will be re-run against all Vagrantfiles.

 The "render box when specs are successful" workflow allows you to focus on failing distros and re-run only those specs that've failed.